 - Eligibility insurance

 - Medical coding, etc.

 There is so much on their plate, and doing all of that can be pretty time-consuming and can lead to errors or delays.
-However, when it comes to medical billing, errors or delays can result in claim denials or rejections from the insurance payers.
+However, when it comes to medical billing, errors or delays can result in claim denials or rejections from insurance payers.
 Medical billing is a critical task that requires expertise, skills, and the total focus of the biller.
-These professional billers are the middle-man, navigating between the patient(s), provider(s), and the insurance payer(s).
+These professional billers are the middle-man, navigating between the patient(s), provider(s), and insurance payer(s).
 The purpose of medical billers is to generate reimbursements for the medical services provided by the physician.

 What do medical billers do?

-Everything begins with gathering necessary information about the patients.
+Everything begins with gathering the necessary information about the patients.
 It includes personal information, demographics, medical history, insurance information, coverage, eligibility criteria, the services received by the patient, etc. Medical billers have to generate claims based on this information, verify the accuracy, and submit these claims to appropriate insurance payers.
 Now, when it comes to submitting medical claims, several factors need to be considered.

 - Accurate information